hugo0076/SPAR_MAD/README.md

 # SPAR_MAD
-A group repo for my SPAR 2025 cohort
+A group repo for SPAR 2025 investigations into latent-space anomaly / OOD detection in LLMs